-Minor Requirements (28 units)

-Legal Studies UNITS
+Legal Studies

 LEGA 101 Introduction to the Legal System 4

 LEGA 102 Torts 4

 LEGA 103 Contracts 4

 LEGA 212 Professional Responsibility 4

 LEGA 160 Legal Terminology & Beginning Legal Research 4

 Two Upper-Division LEGA Electives 8

-Legal Studies Program to Drivon School of Law Transfer Plan
+Legal Studies Program to Humphreys University Drivon School of Law Transfer Plan

-Legal studies students who are admitted to attend the Drivon School of Law may use the first nine courses in their law program to satisfy the last nine courses of the Bachelor's Degree in Legal Studies, according to the relationship set out below.
+Legal studies students who are admitted to attend the Humphreys University Drivon School of Law may use the first nine courses in their law program to satisfy the last nine courses of the Bachelor's Degree in Legal Studies, according to the relationship set out below.
 The Bachelor's Degree in Legal Studies will be conferred after the successful completion and recognition by the department of the first nine courses in the law program:

-The first nine Drivon School of Law classes will replace the following nine LEGA Bachelor of Arts classes.
+The first nine Humphreys University Drivon School of Law classes will replace the following nine LEGA Bachelor of Arts classes.

-Undergraduate to Law School Unit Matrix 4 units = 3 units
+4 units = 3 units